souravsaraf123/system-design/README.md

 After a write, reads may or may not see it.
 A best effort approach is taken.

 This approach is seen in systems such as memcached.
-Weak consistency works well in real time use cases such as VoIP, video chat, and realtime multiplayer games.
+Weak consistency works well in real time use cases such as cache (Redis), VoIP, video chat, and realtime multiplayer games.
 For example, if you are on a phone call and lose reception for a few seconds, when you regain connection you do not hear what was spoken during connection loss.

 ### Eventual consistency